 - 4.1.
 Saint Christina's School is non-selective, and its Admissions criteria can be found in our separate Admissions Policy.
 Pupils are invited for a taster day and assessment before entering Saint Christina's.
-The existence of a special educational need or disability will not necessarily preclude a child from entering the School.
+The existence of a special educational need or disability will not necessarily preclude a child from entering the school.
 The school must be satisfied that it can adequately meet the needs of the child in question.
-The school would be prepared to make reasonable adjustments if the child would benefit from the curriculum on offer. - 4.2.
+The school would be prepared to make reasonable adjustments to eliminate barriers to accessing the curriculum on offer. - 4.2.
 We are fully committed to good liaison between educational phases and undertake to ensure that all records and relevant information about children leaving Saint Christina's School are passed on to the receiving school.
 In the same way, we strive to obtain information from feeder schools.
+The rationale is to prepare for reasonable adjustment and to support a smooth transition.

-5. Broad areas of Need and the Identification of Special Educational Needs a) Communication and Interaction:
+5. Broad areas of Need and the Identification of Special Educational Needs